Equipped with a Fresh rebrand, this international superstar is ready to take the Field in the US.

 Summer associate profile:

 Freshfields recruits lawyers with many different talents and values individuality.
 The firm’s ability to offer diverse skills locally and across international borders ensures clients have the very best advice possible.
-Freshfields operates a summer program for US law students in its New York, Washington, DC, Silicon Valley, Hong Kong, and London offices.
+Freshfields operates a summer program for US law students in its Boston, New York, Washington D.C., San Francisco/Silicon Valley, and London offices.

 Summer program components: